Q: Why choose us over others?

 Q: How should I store the sample?

 If he sample is fresh then there is no need to store in the fridge as this would reduce motility of specific parasites - a cool room is fine.
 It is important to send a fresh moist sample as dry samples will disrupt parasitic forms and increase false negatives.
 A few drops of cooled boiled water can be added to maintain humidity.

 Q: What is a pooled sample and how should I collect it?

 A: We ask for a pooled sample which means that multiple faecal samples are collected.
 Ideally 3 samples should be collected with a representative sample of each added to the container supplied.
 Intermittent shedding may occur with certain parasites so this increases the likeliness of detection and therefore reducing the possibility of false negative results.
 The chalky white or grey substance that is often passed with faeces are the urates and these are not required for the testing process.
 For some species or individuals it may be difficult to obtain 3 samples, often due to voiding frequency.
 In these cases we will accept just 1 or 2 samples because waiting longer may invalidate the previous collected samples.

 Q: What is the minumum sample that I can send?

 A: A minimum amount is necessary for each process performed.
-Ideally collect 6g per pot or filled 75% of the height.
+Ideally collect a samle that fills the pot provided.
 If an insufficient sample is received we will prioritize which tests are performed ie flotation techniques over pinworm count.